Vintage Violence

-Vintage Violence is the debut solo studio album by Welsh musician John Cale, released on 25 March 1970 by Columbia Records.
+Vintage Violence is the debut solo studio album by the Welsh rock musician John Cale, released on 25 March 1970 by Columbia Records.
 Cale and Lewis Merenstein produced the album.

 Recording

-Produced for a mere $15,000 ($115,000 in 2022), Cale stated in his autobiography What's Welsh for Zen? that there wasn't "much originality on that album, it's just someone teaching himself to do something".
+Produced for $15,000, Cale stated in his autobiography What's Welsh for Zen? that there wasn't "much originality on that album, it's just someone teaching himself to do something".
 He also "thought the songs were simplistic".
 He pieced together a band to play on the album, and they named themselves Penguin.
 However, the band didn't last beyond the recording sessions.

 Content

 The cover of the album features Cale with his face obscured by a glass mask over a nylon stocking, which he would later cite in his autobiography as symbolic of the content of the record: "You're not really seeing the personality".

 Release

 Vintage Violence was released on 25 March 1970 by record label Columbia.

 The album was re-released in remastered form in 2001.